AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/path-to-first-experience.md

 ## Setup {#setup}

 Before you get started with headless in AEM, you need to make sure all required features are enabled.
+This section outlines what is required.
+The actual steps to fulfill these steps are detailed later in the [AEM Headless Developer Journey.](#overview.md)

+You can also optionally refer to the [additional resources](#additional-resources) for more information on the individual topics.

 ### Configuration {#configuration}

-1. Enabling Content Fragments
+1. Enable Content Fragments
-1. Enabling GraphQL
+1. Enable GraphQL
-1. Headless SDK
+1. Set up the Headless SDK

->[!TIP]
->
->Refer to the [headless getting started guide](/help/implementing/developing/headless/introduction.md#getting-started) for a quick introduction to these required configurations.

 ## Implementing Your First AEM Headless App